a group of skulls stacked together

 Sensational sites

-There is something about the lives and deaths of famous people that seems to fascinate us.
+There is something about famous people’s lives and deaths that fascinates us.
 Where they lived and died often becomes a destination for fans across generations.
 Think of JFK’s assassination, the shooting of John Lennon, Gianni Versace or even the site of Princess Diana’s car crash.
 Each place has become an important thread in the fabric of today’s society.
 Maybe it’s not something that automatically comes to mind when you think of dark tourism, but it’s precisely that.

-Hollywood tours of dead celebrity homes, former estates of dictators, drug dealers, and other notorious figures attract visitors in huge numbers.
+Hollywood tours of dead celebrity homes, former estates of dictators, drug dealers, and other notorious figures attract huge numbers of visitors.
 They become just another element in the long list of dark tourism attractions.
-More so than anything else, curiosity is probably one of the strongest reasons for these types of places to visit.
-After all, the best way to understand the past is to walk in the footsteps of those that shaped it.
+More so than anything else, curiosity is probably one of the strongest reasons for visiting these types of places.
+After all, the best way to understand the past is to walk in the footsteps of those who shaped it.

-Some cities draw visitors because they were home to notorious characters, murderers and tragic deaths.
+Some cities draw visitors because they are home to notorious characters, serial killers, murderers and tragic deaths.
 From ghost tours to visiting homes and hunting grounds of murderers and thieves, dark tourism is bringing visitors looking for a thrill and adventure.
 While you might think of that as entertainment, it’s just another side of being a dark tourist.

 Dark exhibitions

 Dark exhibitions have been attracting people for centuries.
-Quite often, they intend to educate, commemorate and honour the death and suffering.
-In the past, however, I think they mainly aimed to satisfy curiosity and provide shock value.
+They often intend to educate, commemorate and honour the death and suffering.
+In the past, however, they mainly aimed to satisfy curiosity and provide shock value.
 Our ancestors were drawn to the macabre, from shrunken heads and Egyptian mummies to displaying “oddities” at fairs.

-Today, dark exhibitions are usually temporary and travel around different locations.
-The subjects are endless, from visuals documenting events or human conditions, objects from significant sights, or focusing on specific people.
+Today, dark exhibitions are usually temporary and travel to different locations.
+The subjects are endless, from visuals documenting events or human conditions to objects from significant sights or focusing on specific people.
 Some topics still spark controversy and debate, proving that not all of us agree on the matter.

-You might recall the Body Worlds exhibition that has been touring the world since 1995.
-It offers visitors an opportunity to see the human body under the skin.
-It aims to educate people about human bodies and the health effects of different lifestyles.
+You might recall the Body Worlds exhibition, which has been touring the world since 1995.
+It offers visitors an opportunity to see the human body under the skin and aims to educate people about human bodies and the health effects of different lifestyles.
 The exhibition caused a stir when it came out.
-Seeing real human specimens laid out in different anatomical poses didn’t go well with everyone, but the overall takeaway was positive.
+Seeing human specimens arranged in different anatomical poses didn’t go well with everyone, but the overall takeaway was positive.

 Experiential/Risk tourism

-This category seems to be the most niche of all types of dark tourism.
-Visiting active war zones, slums, and other dangerous areas for the experience appears to be a sub-group of its own.
-The dangerous risks aside, this type of travel has a voyeuristic element that doesn’t sit well.
+This category is the most niche of all types of dark tourism.
+Visiting active war zones, slums and other dangerous areas for the experience appears to be a sub-group of its own.
+The hazardous risks aside, this type of travel has a voyeuristic element that doesn’t sit well.
 In Brazil, you’ll find many tours that take visitors through the favelas of Rio de Janeiro.
-Unlike visiting places dedicated to the dead, here you deal with real people whose lives are on display for someone else’s entertainment.
+Unlike visiting places dedicated to the dead, you deal with real people whose lives are on display for someone else’s entertainment.

 Favela tours can be controversial

 Are we learning and expanding our views, or are we just making ourselves feel better about our lives?
-This seems to be the dilemma associated with these types of experiences.
-Are they helpful to the locals, or do they completely exploit them?
+This seems to be the dilemma when visiting a dark tourist attraction.
+Are these tours helpful to the locals, or do they completely exploit them?

 While illegal border crossings by undocumented immigrants are a genuine element of people’s lives today, you, too, can go through the experience.
 What does paying for a simulated border Mexico/USA crossing experience say about you?
 Some argue it provides an insight into the desperate plight of people looking for better lives.
-To others, it undermines a dangerous and emotional reality faced by many each day.
+To others, it undermines a dangerous and emotional reality many face daily.

 Discovering the Macabre: history of dark tourism

-Dark tourism might be the latest catchphrase, but the concept isn’t new at all.
+Dark tourism might be the latest catchphrase, but the concept isn’t new.
 Our fascination with death and murder has existed since the beginning of time.
-When death, especially by violent means, was a common occurrence also made it acceptable for entertainment.
+When death, especially by violent means, was a common occurrence, it also made it acceptable for entertainment in places like ancient Rome, for example.

-The Romans, famous for obliterating those who got in their way, celebrated victories with others’ death.
-Victorious generals returning home often brought with them the riches stolen from those they conquered.
-Often they also brought slaves and paraded them in front of cheering crowds.
+The Romans, famous for obliterating those who got in their way, celebrated victories with others’ deaths.
+Victorious generals returning home often brought the riches stolen from those they conquered.
+They also often brought slaves and paraded them in front of cheering crowds.

 People would travel from nearby towns to partake in celebrations or attend spectacles held at the Colosseum and other Roman theatres.
 They came to see death and murder, and they were early dark tourists before that was even a concept.

-Public executions also were an early form of dark tourism.
+During the Middle Ages, public executions were an early form of dark tourism.
 Held in the local town square, executions were often another form of entertainment for the masses.
 Whole families would travel from nearby towns to witness public hangings, beheadings and other forms of punishment deemed to fit the crime.

 The psychology behind dark tourism: why we’re intrigued

 As mentioned before, there are many different motivations behind dark tourism.
 As the conversations around the subject evolve, so does the understanding of why we do it.
-Understanding dark tourism allows us to figure out why it offers such an appeal.
+Understanding dark tourism allows us to determine why it is appealing.

 It’s not a new concept but an evolving one.
-I saw a movie called Thrill Seekers a long time ago, and it has always stuck in my head.
-The movie is about a reporter who comes across a strange man who appears at various disaster sights over many years.
+I saw a movie called Thrill Seekers long ago, and it has always stuck in my head.
+The movie is about a reporter who comes across a strange man who has appeared at various disaster sites over many years.

 Herculaneum, a dark tourism destination for natural disasters

-As dark tourism and technology evolve, such a scenario is not that far-fetched.
-With that, however, comes another issue that seems to be associated with this type of travel – ethics.
+As dark tourism and technology evolve, such a scenario is plausible.
+However, ethics seem to be another issue associated with this type of travel.

 Ethics around dark tourism

-I think most people can agree that we need to learn about our past, honour the lives lost and pay respects to the dead.
-The contention seems to be around why we do it and how the visitors’ funds are used.
-Many places use the funds on maintenance and staff costs.
-That seems perfectly reasonable when you look at the sheer size of some of these places.
+We must learn about our past, honour the lives lost and pay respects to the dead.
+The contention concerns why we do this and how the visitors’ funds are used.
+Many places use the funds for maintenance and staff costs, which is reasonable when you consider the sheer size of some of these places.
 Is this the case with the favela tours?
 What about the illegal border crossing experience?
-Hard to say.
+It’s hard to say.

 Recommended reading:

-Most people visit dark places wanting to pay their respects.
+Most people visit dark places to pay their respects.
 As history shows, people have done it in the past for entertainment.
-There are probably many today who do it for the thrills (war zones might come to mind).
+Many today do it for the thrills (war zones might come to mind).
 While we might question others’ motivations, it’s important to understand why we do it ourselves.

-I’ve visited the Tower of London and walked the streets of Pompeii as well as many other places that are associated with death and suffering.
-I’ve felt sorrow for those that died there, their pain and suffering.
+I’ve visited the Tower of London, walked the streets of Pompeii, and many other places associated with death and suffering.
+I’ve felt sorrow for those who died there, their pain and suffering.
 At the same time, I think I’ve grown as a person, and that experience has allowed me to look at the world around me with different eyes.

 Why we’re drawn to tragedy